ngtn0502/javascript-note/README.md

     - Before your code execute line by line =>
     - The JS engine will scan the code and Setup memory space for variables and function - to prepare for execution phrase
-    - All the variable and function will be setup a placeholder.
-Entire function will be place in memory.
+    - All the variable and function will be setup a placeholder. **_Entire function will be place in memory include its passed parentheses_**
-    - But variable only setup placeholder(memory space) and its value set to **undefined** - not the value - the value will be set in the execution phrase if it have.
+    - **_But variable only setup placeholder(memory space)_** and its value set to **undefined** - not the value - the value will be set in the execution phrase if it have.

     - **UNDEFINED**
       - is a special value in JS